zaki1003/bot-detection-prototype/README.md

 cd bot-detection-prototype
 pip install -r requirements.txt
 ```
-*(You will need to create a `requirements.txt` file with the libraries listed in the notebook, such as pandas, scikit-learn, mmh3, matplotlib, seaborn, etc.)*

 **3. Dataset:**
 Download the dataset from [Kaggle](https://www.kaggle.com/datasets/eliasdabbas/web-server-access-logs) and place the `access.log` file in the root directory.
-Rename it to `access_10000.log` or update the file path in the notebook.
+Update the file path in the notebook.

 **4. Execution:**
 Launch Jupyter and run the cells in the `bot-detection-prototype-notebook.ipynb` notebook.